kyleslie2/kyleleslie.dev/src/markdown-pages/gifts.md

 **Do need:**
 - Nice, comfortable button-ups and dressy sweaters for work
-  - Ex: Frank and Oak medium slim fit flannel dress-shirt (dark green) todo: <insert link to picture?>
+  - Ex: Frank and Oak medium slim fit flannel dress-shirt
 - Nice socks for work
 - Nice boxer-briefs (medium)
 - Nice pants: khakis or jeans (_Note: harder to buy for me_)